 How much should I donate?

 We encourage you to give as much as you can afford.
 Some benchmarks to consider are: A private school tuition in Medford is $10,000.
-The cost of an 8% sales tax, in another state, for a family with a gross income of $50,000 and sales tax relevant expenditures of $20,000 would be about $1600. $25 per month will bring $300 into the schools through ASF.
+The cost of an 8% sales tax, in another state, for a family with a gross income of $50,000 and taxable purchases of $20,000 would be about $1600. $25 per month will bring $300 into the schools through ASF.
 Even a $1 donation tells us that you believe in what we’re doing, and that you want to be a part of it.
 Whatever you can give is appreciated!

 I can't afford to pay a large lump sum - can I make smaller monthly donations?

 Absolutely!
 The ASF can handle monthly, quarterly and semi-annual donations through several payment methods.
-You can choose to have payments charged to your credit card, taken directly from your checking account, or you can mail a check each month - we'll send you the reminder coupons!
+You can choose to have payments charged to your credit card, or you can mail a check each month - we'll send you the reminder coupons!
 Please consider using one of these easy payment methods to increase your support.

 How many people contributed last year?

-Annually about 1000 families, individuals, and businesses contribute to ASF.
+Annually close to 1000 families, individuals, and businesses contribute to ASF.
 Some day we hope to increase our parent participation to 100%!

 Can I restrict the use of my gift?

 To maximize the impact of the money we raise together and allow the District to use ASF Grants in compliance with personnel contracts and other requirements, donated funds for our Annual Campaign in general must be unrestricted.
-We are willing to work with donors on restricted donations in certain circumstances.
+We are willing to work with donors on restricted donations in certain circumstances, and we are the fiscal partners of some long-standing school programs such as AHS Theatre that do annual fundraising.
 Please contact the ASF office if you have a specific gift in mind.